A person working on a laptop at a cluttered desk with books, papers, and a vase of flowers.

 4. Early Bug Detection

-Bugs can significantly affect the software development process which is why early manifestation is important.
+Bugs can significantly affect the software development process which is why early manifestation is critical.

 Automated tools for software testing help in constant testing, which can be used to identify bugs for fixing at some point in the development cycle.